Auriium/LightTutorials/readme.md

 //TODO separate serializer from consumer (ugh) because i did not realize how orrible this would go - just make a new branch later
 //TODO separate tutorial logic back to the controller, tutorials need only be a clone of the template
+//TODO make stageserializer serialize a stage wrapping collection like Stages, so we can control indexes.